LH-90/Tweets_sentiment_analysis/README.md

 **Objective**

-In the context of this project, the objective is to train a naive Bayes classifier model using a dataset of tweets ("Tweets.csv") with labeled sentiments.
+In the context of this project, the objective is to train a naive Bayes classifier model using a dataset of tweets (**Tweets.csv**) with labeled sentiments.
 The accuracy of the model's predictions on the test dataset will be evaluated.
-Then, the trained model will be used to predict the sentiment of another dataset of tweets ("ChatGPT_tweets.csv") where the labels are unknown.
+Then, the trained model will be used to predict the sentiment of another dataset of tweets (**ChatGPT_tweets.csv**) where the labels are unknown.

 **Dataset**